EricCabrol/VehicleDynamics/books.md

 * **T. Gillespie, _Fundamentals of Vehicle Dynamics_ (1992)**

+Intermediate level. <br />
 The only classic without any updated edition ?
 Looks quite old now.
-Poor review [here](https://www.amazon.com/gp/customer-reviews/R104E7C5XMGASH/ref=cm_cr_arp_d_viewpnt?ie=UTF8&ASIN=1560911999#R104E7C5XMGASH) on Amazon.
+Chapters about acceleration and braking performance, road load (aerodynamics, rolling resistance, ride, steady-state cornering, suspensions, steering system, rollover, tires.
+Some examples with solutions at the end of each chapter.

 * **W. Milliken & D. Milliken, _Race Car Vehicle Dynamics_ (1995)**